oisanjaya/PaperWM/README.md

 This special operator is at a lower precedence, so more specific properties that match a window will always take precedence and be applied.

-## Window insertion position for new windows
+## Window insertion position for new windows (and dropped windows in `take` mode)

-By default PaperWM inserts new windows to the right of the currently active window.
+By default PaperWM inserts new windows (and drops windows in `take` mode, see [Managing multiple windows at once](#managing-multiple-windows-at-once)) to the right of the currently active window.
 This behaviour can be changed via PaperWM settings, or with the `Open Window Position` button/icon (which is to the right of the focus mode icon):

 ![Open positions button](media/open-position-button.png)